Particular/docs.particular.net/architecture/azure/web-queue-worker.md

 ### Challenges

 * Not every operation on the database has to go through the worker.
 The web front end can perform simple read/write or time-sensitive operations directly.
 Workers are designed for resource-intensive tasks or long-running workflows.
-* This style is suitable for simple domains.
+* This style is suitable for simple business domains.
 Without careful design, the front end and the worker can become complex, monolithic components that are difficult to maintain.
-Consider [event-driven](event-driven-architecture.md) and [microservices](microservices.md) architectural styles if the domain grows signficantly.
+Consider [event-driven](event-driven-architecture.md) and [microservices](microservices.md) architectural styles for more complex business domains.

 ### Technology choices